Profinite rigidity witnessed by Dehn fillings of cusped hyperbolic 3-manifolds: Preliminaries

-For any two finitely generated groups $G_1$ and $G_2$, the theorem of Nikolov-Segal \cite{NS03} implies that any isomorphism between $\widehat{G_1}$ and $\widehat{G_2}$ as abstract groups is indeed an isomorphism as profinte groups, i.e. a homeomorphism with respect to the product topology.
-Thus, we shall not distinguish between an abstract isomorphism and a continuous one in the following context, as we are mainly concerning finitely generated groups.
+For any two finitely generated groups $G_1$ and $G_2$, the theorem of Nikolov-Segal \cite{NS03} implies that any homomorphism from $\widehat{G_1}$ to $\widehat{G_2}$ as abstract groups is continuous.
+Thus, when we say that the profinite completions of two finitely generated groups are isomorphic, in addition to a group-theoretical isomorphism, the isomorphism is automatically a homeomorphism with respect to their topologies defined in the beginning of this subsection.